ashokgelal/choreo/README.md

     - **In Progress**: This status indicates that work is actively being done on the task.
     - **Done**: This status signifies that the task has been completed.

-## Email Reminder for Tasks in Progress
+## Email Reminders for Tasks in Progress

 When a task's status is changed to "In Progress," the application sets a reminder for 24 hours later.
 If the task is still in progress after this timeframe, the application automatically sends an email reminder to the task owner.